rolloff/wrc-east-bay/faq.md

 - Leadership & Strategy

 If you are interested in any of these please let us know on Slack or email.

-## Is this new club competing with other East Bay run clubs?
-We are a women’s running club in the East Bay that has local roots, spans many running disciplines, and is free to join.
-We hope this will be something new that will serve runners who we may not have met yet - runners craving similar-paced teammates or looking for a women-centered space.
-For runners already plugged into an existing club, we hope that our group can be a value-add to the broader running community ecosystem - we are a “Yes and” if you will.
-We have had and would love to continue collaborations with other East Bay running groups.

 ## I have feedback and questions.
 Who do I ask?
 Please share feedback, ideas, and questions in whatever medium is most comfortable to you.
 If you're not a club member the best way to reach us is through instagram.
 For members, feel free to post in the general channel on WRC Slack or send a Slack DM to Becca, Nicole or Ali if you prefer a more private conversation.